Minister Ng announces Women Entrepreneurship Strategy investments

-Government of Canada investing up to $507,800 to support women entrepreneurs in southwestern Ontario
+Government of Canada investing over $4.2 million to support women entrepreneurs in southwestern Ontario

-BURLINGTON, ON, Aug.
-8, 2019 /CNW/ - The Government of Canada is advancing women's economic empowerment with the first ever Women Entrepreneurship Strategy (WES), a $2-billion investment that seeks to double the number of women-owned businesses by 2025.
+LONDON, ON, Aug.
+9, 2019 /CNW/ - The Government of Canada is advancing women's economic empowerment with the first ever Women Entrepreneurship Strategy (WES), a $2-billion investment that seeks to double the number of women-owned businesses by 2025.

-Today, the Honourable Mary Ng, Minister of Small Business and Export Promotion, joined Pam Damoff, Member of Parliament for Oakville North–Burlington, to announce an investment of up to $507,800 in women entrepreneurs and an organization supporting women entrepreneurs in southwestern Ontario.
-This funding is administered through FedDev Ontario.
+Today, the Honourable Mary Ng, Minister of Small Business and Export Promotion, joined Kate Young, Member of Parliament for London West, and Peter Fragiskatos, Member of Parliament for London North Centre, to announce an investment of over $4.2 million in women entrepreneurs and organizations supporting women entrepreneurs in London and other communities in southwestern Ontario.
+This program is administered through FedDev Ontario.

-The following women-owned or -led businesses will receive Women Entrepreneurship Fund support to help them grow their business, reach new export markets and create jobs in Canada:
+The following women-owned or -led businesses will receive up to $100,000 through the Women Entrepreneurship Fund to help them grow their business and reach new export markets:

-- Bait Cloud Fishing Corporation, located in Oakville, will receive up to $100,000 to purchase equipment to expand production and to develop new marketing campaigns.
-This investment will help increase sales and create eight jobs in southern Ontario.
+- Shaw's Ice Cream, located in St. Thomas, which will launch new products, set up an innovation lab for product development, and create six new jobs

-- Gala Bakery Inc., located in Hamilton, will receive up to $100,000 to purchase equipment to increase production and expand services into the United States.
-This investment will help create five jobs in southern Ontario and maintain 17 full-time jobs.
+- Borm Capital, located in Aylmer, in collaboration with ETBO Tool & Die, also located in Aylmer, which will acquire a power generator, improve production processes, expand exports to the European Union, and create 10 new jobs

 The Women Entrepreneurship Strategy complements the Government of Canada's efforts to advance gender equality.
 These efforts include addressing pay equity, providing more affordable child care and putting an end to gender-based violence.